bouwe77/temba/readme.md

 Soksawat offers no ways for authentication or authorization (yet?), so if someone knows how to reach the API, they can read and mutate all your data, unless you restrict this in another way.

-Also nested routes are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.
+Also nested nested (parent-child) are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.

+There is no filtering, sorting, searching, custom routes, etc.

 ## When NOT to use

-As you've read, Soksawat is very limited in its functionality and this is mostly deliberate to keep it simple.
+As you've read, Soksawat is very, very, limited in its functionality and this is mostly deliberate to keep it simple.
 It is not meant as an enterprise solution.

-However, because it uses a database instead of JSON file, it may be a quite robust solution for your use case.
+However, because it uses a database instead of a JSON file, it may be a quite robust solution for your use case.

 # Under the hood